-When we talk about packing it can mean two things.
-When TEX has consumed some tokens that represent text the next can happen.
-When the text is put into a so called \hbox it (normally) first gets hyphenated, next ligatures are build, and finally kerns are added.
-Each of that stages can be overloaded using LUA code.
+When we talk about pack(ag)ing it can mean two things.
+When TEX has consumed some tokens that represent text.
+When the text is put into a so called \hbox it (normally) first gets hyphenated (even in an horizontal list), next ligatures are build, and finally kerns are added.
+Each of these stages can be overloaded using LUA code.
 When these three stages are finished, the dimension of the content is calculated and the box gets its width, height and depth.
 What happens with the box depends on what macros do with it.

 The other thing that can happen is that the text starts a new paragraph.
-In that case some (directional) information is put in front, indentation is prepended and some skip appended at the end.
+In that case some information is stored in a leading localpar node.
+Then indentation is appended and the paragraph ends with some glue.
 Again the three stages are applied but this time, afterwards, the long line is broken into lines and the result is either added to the content of a box or to the main vertical list (the running text so to say).
 This is called par building.
 At some point TeX decides that enough is enough and it will trigger the page builder.
 So, building is another concept we will encounter.
 Another example of a builder is the one that turns an intermediate math list into something typeset.